jdcapili/Snacc/testdata.md

 (AJAX request): I was trying to query Message.where(messageable_type: channel, messageable_id: params[:id]) and it keeps sending a GET request to '/cable'
 solution: instead of querying for each messageable_type and messageable_id, query for messageable: channel/dm instance. it will not dispatch a get request to /cable

+render bug: everytime I refreshed a page and pressed back a component would render momentarily then disappear.
+solution: I noticed that turbolinks was running and remembered that turbolinks doesn't work well with hashrouter.
+I deleted turbolinks on application.js and removed it from my rails gemfile and reinstalled the whole thing.

 questions:
 <!-- 1. inverse_of // answered -->